Growing up, Russ Davis always looked up to his two uncles, a sheriff and a police chief, and he knew he wanted to follow in their footsteps.

 Still, becoming a full-time law enforcement officer was "in the back of my head all along," he said.

 The opportunity came when Davis' longtime employee Pam Gann said she was ready to manage the auto parts store.
-Davis continues to help out on his days off from patrol -- although much of his free time is spent studying Sheriff's Office procedures and locations of county roads and subdivisions.
+Davis continues to help out on his days off from patrol -- though much of his free time is spent studying Sheriff's Office procedures and locations of county roads and subdivisions.

 "I'm very excited to have Russ on board," Sheriff John Warner said.
 "He's showed he has put the time and commitment into law enforcement. ...
 We think he'll be an excellent employee."

 Davis' service in Hayden is the longest of any reserve officer, Lenahan said.

 "He was always willing to come out and back us up, and he did an excellent job on that. ...
 He really was valuable to us," he said.